Kennedy and the Cold War

 The Arms Race

 In June 1961, Kennedy met with Soviet leader Nikita Khrushchev in Vienna, Austria.
 (See a memorandum outlining the main points of conversation between President Kennedy and Khrushchev at their first lunch meeting.)
-Kennedy was surprised by Khrushchev's combative tone.
+Kennedy was surprised by Khrushchev's combative tone during the summit.
 At one point, Khrushchev threatened to cut off Allied access to Berlin.
 The Soviet leader pointed out the Lenin Peace Medals he was wearing, and Kennedy answered, "I hope you keep them."
 Just two months later, Khrushchev ordered the construction of the Berlin Wall to stop the flood of East Germans into West Germany.

 As a result of these threatening developments, Kennedy ordered substantial increases in American intercontinental ballistic missile forces.
 He also added five new army divisions and increased the nation's air power and military reserves.
 The Soviets meanwhile resumed nuclear testing and President Kennedy responded by reluctantly reactivating American tests in early 1962.

 The Cuban Missile Crisis